Billy Johnstone

-Billy Johnstone (born 15 June 1959) is an Australian former rugby league footballer who played for Canterbury-Bankstown, St. George and the Gold Coast Giants.
+William Johnstone (born 15 June 1959) is an Australian former rugby league footballer who played for Canterbury-Bankstown, St. George and the Gold Coast Giants.
 Johnstone also was a boxer, with 21 wins and 6 losses in 27 bouts.

 Playing career

 Johnston won the Brisbane Rugby League premiership with Souths in 1981.

 Johnstone played in the 1982 Brisbane Rugby League grand final for Souths against Wynnum-Manly.

 Johnstone made his first grade debut in the NSWRL competition for Canterbury against the Illawarra Steelers in round 1 1983 at Belmore Sports Ground.
 Johnstone played in Canterbury's preliminary final loss against Parramatta that year.
 Johnstone was voted as the Dally M Hooker of the year in 1983.

 Johnstone played at hooker in Canterbury's 1985 Grand Final victory over St. George.
 The following season, Johnstone played in the club's preliminary final victory over Balmain but missed the 1986 grand final against Parramatta which Canterbury lost 4–2 at the Sydney Cricket Ground.
 In 1987, Johnstone joined St George but only played the one season with them and then signed for the newly admitted Gold Coast team.

 Johnstone was appointed the inaugural captain of the Gold Coast-Tweed Giants.
 Johnstone spent 3 years at the Gold Coast which was met with limited success.